I Built the Best Minesweeper Online

 To-do list, tic-tac-toe, snake, Tetris — all great baby's first program choices for sure.
 However, I was personally kind of frustrated with the selection of Minesweeper reimplementations on the web, so here we are.

-Now, the notion of tHe BeSt is obviously highly subjective: here are a few great minefields available online for your sweeping pleasure:
+Now, to address the title: the notion of tHe BeSt is obviously highly subjective; the following are a few great minefields available online for your sweeping pleasure:

-Those are all snappy and provide useful features.
-Yet, each has inconsistencies, bugs, or what seems like weird behaviour to me.
-As this post is about my creation, I will leave it at that.
-My code certainly couldn't contain any mistakes!
+Those are all mostly snappy and provide useful features.
+Yet, each has inconsistencies or some behaviour which I wish were different.
+As this post is about my creation, I will focus on what it adds to the table.

 The Frustrations